jimfinnis/jcf12/content/teaching/CS123/examples/objs/index.md

 float hp3;
 int ammo3;
 ```
-and so on, but that would be very difficult to work with!
-And what if
+and so on, but that would be very difficult to work with.
+And what
+happens if
 there are hundreds of enemies?

 We could try to solve it using **arrays** (at least, this is how